ioccc-src/winner/faq.md

 <div id="faq1_2">
-### FAQ 1.2: What is the history of the IOCCC web site?
+### FAQ 1.2: What is the history of the IOCCC website?
 </div>

 #### In the beginning of www.ioccc.org

-The long history of the [official IOCCC web site](https://www.ioccc.org) can be viewed at the [Internet Wayback Machine Wayback Machine](https://web.archive.org).
+The long history of the [official IOCCC website](https://www.ioccc.org) can be viewed at the [Internet Wayback Machine Wayback Machine](https://web.archive.org).

-One can [view several thousand snapshots showing how the IOCCC web site has evolved](https://web.archive.org/web/20230000000000*/www.ioccc.org) going back as far as [1998 Dec 12 www.ioccc.org](https://web.archive.org/web/19981212030016/https://www.ioccc.org/).
+One can [view several thousand snapshots showing how the IOCCC website has evolved](https://web.archive.org/web/20230000000000*/www.ioccc.org) going back as far as [1998 Dec 12 www.ioccc.org](https://web.archive.org/web/19981212030016/https://www.ioccc.org/).